ShayGali/mync/README.md

-# Assignment 2 - netcat implementation
+# netcat implementation

-in this assignment we will implement basic implementation of netcat.
+in this project we will implement basic implementation of netcat.

 we will support the following features:
 1. -e flag: execute a shell command